freedev/solrcloud-zookeeper-docker/README.md

 If you want connect your clients to SolrCloud or want read by Zookeeper ensemble and SolrCloud can be exposed externally through ZKHOST env variable

 # Boot
-In order to help someone that want restart all the container automatically with Linux at every boot, an init.d start/stop script has been provided.
+In order to help who want restart all the container automatically with Linux at every boot, an init.d start/stop script has been provided.

 You should link the script into `/etc/inid.d`: